 - 1/2 cup old fashioned oats

-- 1/4 cup quick cooking oats (if you only have one or the other, it is fine to make up the entire amount with one)
+- 1/4 cup quick cooking oats if you only have one or the other, it is fine to make up the entire amount with one type of oats

-- 6-8 oz chopped dark or bittersweet chocolate (I most often use 2 Lindt or Ghirardelli bars- go for a darker, or salted version) Or measure chocolate chips: 1- 1 1/4 cups.
+- 6-8 oz chopped bittersweet chocolate I most often will use 2 Lindt or Ghirardelli bars.
+Go for darker, or salted version.
+Or measure chocolate chips- 1 to 1 1/4 cups

 - Maldon salt for sprinkling